JXE JXO Hatchet Review: Don’t

 I strongly recommend finding a more reputable brand and spending the extra $10, because you will just have to buy a new axe anyway.

-Looking at the axe
+A look at the axe

 The head of the axe is fine for the price point.
 A pretty standard cheap Chinese-made piece.
 Not sharp out of the box, but decently shaped so it could be sharpened.
 The paint seems pretty durable.